-NCA Takes Over Rotherham Abuse Investigation into Former South Yorkshire Police Officers
+NCA Takes Over Shocking South Yorkshire Police Abuse Probe

-The case stems from historic allegations of sexual abuse in Rotherham.
-A dedicated team within South Yorkshire Police’s Major Crime Unit has been conducting the investigation under the direction of the IOPC.
+The probe focuses on disturbing claims of sexual abuse dating back years.
+A dedicated team from South Yorkshire Police’s Major Crime Unit has been working under the IOPC’s direction to get to the bottom of the allegations.

-The NCA already has strong investigative experience in Rotherham through Operation Stovewood, the agency’s long-running inquiry into organised child sexual exploitation in the town between 1997 and 2013.
+The NCA brings strong experience, having led Operation Stovewood — a long-running inquiry into organised child sexual exploitation in Rotherham between 1997 and 2013.

 “This change is not a reflection of our confidence in our investigative team, but rather a reflection of our responsibility to do what’s best for survivors.”

-South Yorkshire Police continues to urge anyone who has experienced sexual abuse — whether recent or historic — to come forward.
+South Yorkshire Police urge anyone affected by sexual abuse — recent or historic — to come forward now.
+Here’s how you can report or seek support:

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.